 Lastly, when looking at the Mixed Diet scores, 45% of women with PCOS are in the top third of scores, 25% in the middle and 30% in the lowest third.
 Again, there’s no clear correlation between this way of eating and prevalence of PCOS.

-A comparison of biomarkers for Vegetarians vs. non-vegetarians
+A comparison of health Metrics for Vegetarians vs. non-vegetarians with PCOS

-This next study recruited 200 women with PCOS and 400 without PCOS from the All India Institute of Medical Sciences located in New Delhi, India and the Sheri-Kashmir Institute of Medical Sciences located in Srinagar, India (Ganie et al. 2019).
+This next study recruited 200 women of reproductive age with PCOS and 400 without PCOS from the All India Institute of Medical Sciences located in New Delhi, India and the Sheri-Kashmir Institute of Medical Sciences located in Srinagar, India (Ganie et al. 2019).

 Those participants from New Delhi were all vegetarians, and those from Srinagar were all meat-eaters.
 It is not clear why participants were recruited in this manner, and this study design is a bit problematic.
-Any difference found between vegetarians and non-vegetarians could be driven by the participants living in two different cities with access to different medical care, eating different kinds of foods beyond just being vegetarians or meat-eaters, or exposure to different levels or kinds of pollution.
+Any difference found between vegetarians and non-vegetarians could be driven by the participants living in two different cities with access to different medical care, eating different kinds of foods beyond just being vegetarians or meat-eaters, exposure to different levels or kinds of pollution, or different cultural norms about other lifestyle factors.

 All participants completed a food frequency questionnaire and provided information on what they had eaten during the three days prior.

-Unlike the previous study, this study’s vegetarian group did not consume any meat or eggs.
+Unlike the previous study, this study’s vegetarian group actually fully excluded animal products like meat and eggs.

 The researchers then collected a wide range of biomarkers relevant to PCOS, and a comparison of these markers across women with and without PCOS is shown in the table below.

 Interestingly, for two of the primary indicators of PCOS - menstrual cycles per year and the Ferriman-Gallway score for hirsutism (a more masculine pattern of facial and body hair usually resulting from excess androgens), no difference is observed.
-Similarly, there is no difference between groups for LH, FSH, or prolactin, three reproductive hormones.
+Similarly, there is no difference between groups for LH, FSH, or prolactin hormone levels, three reproductive hormones.

 They do observe that vegetarians have 16.7% lower total testosterone than non-vegetarians.
 However, given the lack of difference in Ferriman-Gallway score, I suspect that there may not be differences in free testosterone, which drives the primary symptoms of PCOS (acne, hirsutism, male pattern baldness).
 The researchers failed to measure free testosterone or sex hormone binding globulin, which binds to total testosterone and reduces free testosterone.

 While no differences are observed across groups for blood pressure, vegetarians have 10.5% lower LDL cholesterol and 20.6% lower triglycerides, suggesting that vegetarian diets reduce risk of heart disease.
-However, non-vegetarians have lower hs-CRP, a marker of inflammation associated with coronary artery disease, so it is not clear which diet is actually better for cardiovascular health.
+However, non-vegetarians have lower hs-CRP, a marker of inflammation associated with coronary artery disease, so it is not clear which diet is actually better at reducing the overall risk of cardiovascular disease.

-In terms of insulin resistance, there are no differences between groups for fasting glucose, fasting insulin, or HOMA-IR (a measure of insulin resistance), but vegetarians do have higher QUICKI (a measure of insulin sensitivity.
-If you’ve read the post on bean diets you might remember that beans, lentils, and split peas improve insulin sensitivity.
+In terms of insulin resistance and metabolic syndome, there are no differences between groups for fasting blood glucose, fasting insulin, or HOMA-IR (a measure of insulin resistance), but vegetarians do have higher QUICKI (a measure of insulin sensitivity).
+If you’ve read the post on bean diets you might remember that high-fiber foods like beans, lentils, and split peas improve insulin sensitivity.
 It’s possible that the increased insulin sensitivity found here is due to consuming more legumes, and not necessarily due to avoiding meat.

 From these results, it is difficult to distinguish a clear “winning” diet, and as discussed above, these results come with some caveats.
 First, the respective groups might be consuming certain foods or engaging in certain behaviors that are bigger drives of these biomarkers than eating or avoiding meat.
 Increased consumption of legumes by vegetarians would be one example.
-Someone who eats meat and legumes would still experience the benefits of consuming legumes.
+Someone who eats a balanced diet with meat and legumes would still experience the overall health benefits of consuming legumes.

 Second, the two diet groups also lived in different cities.
-New Delhi is a larger and more polluted city than Srinagar which may explain the differences in inflammatory markers better than differences in diet.
+New Delhi is a larger and more polluted city than Srinagar.
+Pollution is a major source of oxidative stress in the body, which may explain the differences in inflammatory markers better than differences in diet.

 Our last study recruited 18 overweight or obese women with PCOS between the ages of 18 and 35 who had been trying to conceive for at least 6 months (Turner-McGrievy et al. 2014).
 Participants were assigned to follow either a low glycemic index vegan diet or a low calorie (either 1200 or 1500 calories per day depending on starting weight) diet.